-A very important job of the paving representative is ask questions and understand the clients conscerns and brief the paving staff about what the cliet’s needs and wants.
-In addition, stablishing and effective means of communications between the client and the field staff will prevent misscommunication complaints.
+A very important job of the paving representative is to ask questions and understand the client’s concerns and brief the paving staff about the client’s needs and wants.
+In addition, establishing an effective means of communication between the client and the field staff will prevent miscommunication complaints.

 5. Poor quality asphalt:

-When a property owners hires a paving contractor for their paving project, they tend to trust the contractor blindly when it comes to asphalt quality.
+When property owners hire a paving contractor for a sealcoating or just asphalt maintenance, they tend to trust the contractor blindly when it comes to asphalt quality.
 However, not all asphalt is the same.
-Contractors often use recycled material in different proportions with the fresh asphalt.
-A high percentage of recycled content can lead to poor quality asphalt paving.
-This most likely will lead to a call back from the client complaining about how terrible their new driveway looks and no reputable contractor wants to receive these types of calls!
+Contractors often use recycled asphalt material in different proportions with fresh asphalt.
+A high percentage of recycled content can lead to poor quality paving.
+This most likely will lead to a call back from the client complaining about how terrible their new recycled asphalt driveway looks and no reputable contractor wants to receive these types of calls!

-We go back to complaint #4; Lack of Communication, contractors should take time to educate the prospective client on asphalt quality and how it is layed down.
+We go back to complain #4; Lack of Communication, contractors should take time to educate the prospective client on asphalt quality and how it is laid down.
 Advice the client that they will be taking pictures every step of the way, so that if the client has a concern later on they can show proof of the steps taken and avoiding yet, another complaint.

 6. No written commitment:

 It is not a very good idea to hire any type of contractor based on verbal promises.
-The property owner should ensure that they receive a written estimage outlining the square footage, the type of material to be used, the thickness of the materials, start and end time, pricing and certificate of insurance.
+The property owner should ensure that they receive a written estimate outlining the square footage, the type of material to be used, the thickness of the materials, start and end time, pricing, and certificate of insurance.
 The problem with verbal commitment is that it can be difficult to keep track of the promises made.
-The property owner has certain expectation and on the other hand, the asphalt paving contractor may not deliver as expected leading to conflict and complaints
+The property owner has a certain expectation and on the other hand, the asphalt contractor may not deliver as expected leading to conflict and complaints

 The best approach for both the property owner and the paving company is to get everything in writing.
-It will eliminate any chance of missunderstanding or misscommunications.
+It will eliminate any chance of misunderstanding or miscommunication.

 7. Poor base or foundation:

-As great paving job starts with a solid base or foundation.
-The paving contractor should take time to study the current conditions of the soil where the new asphalt paving is going to be installed.
-It is not a good idea to skip step and lay asphalt on soft or clayed soil.
-A good base of stone is critical for a long lasting asphalt paving job.
+A great paving job starts with a solid base or foundation.
+The paving contractor should take time to study the current conditions of the soil where the driveway resurfacing or new asphalt paving is going to be installed.
+It is not a good idea to skip a step and lay asphalt on soft or clayed soil.
+A good stone base is critical for a long-lasting asphalt job.

-To prevent complaints about an asphalt job that looked nice in the beggining and then when horrible in a couple of years, the contractor, should disscuss the current conditions of the area where the asphalt paving is to take place and ouline any additional requirements if needed.
+To prevent complaints about an asphalt job that looked nice in the beginning and then went horribly in a couple of years, the contractor, should discuss the current conditions of the area where the asphalt paving is to take place and outline any additional requirements if needed.

-Large downpayments requests is another common complaint.
+Large down payment requests are another common complaint.
 Contractors should consider that this is the first time they are doing business with a particular client and are suspicious of everyone.

-Many contractors often take up more work that they can handle.
-Sometimes and often times, something goes wrong with one of the projects.
-This can cause a delay or rescheduling jobs which in turn effects other scheduled jobs.
-Rescheduling or dalaing scheduled jobs is a cause for consumers complaining that the contractors are not punctual when it comes to starting or finishing the work
+Many contractors often take up more work than they can handle.
+Sometimes and oftentimes, something goes wrong with one of the projects.
+This can cause a delay or rescheduling jobs which in turn affects other scheduled jobs.
+Rescheduling or delaying scheduled jobs is a cause for consumers complaining that the contractors are not punctual when it comes to starting or finishing the work

 10. Old paving equipment:

-Any smart paving contractor looks to maximize their return in investement, meaning that they have to maximize the profits from each and every job.
-Sadly and often, they opt to using older and cheaper paving equipment.
-Some quickly realized that using this type of equipment can be more costly in the long run, by having to stop a job to perform maintenace or emergency repairs.
-This can have an adverse effect on the quality of the paving job, the moral of the paving technicians and the bottom line (profits).
+Any smart paving contractor looks to maximize their return in investment, meaning that they have to maximize the profits from each and every job.
+Sadly and often, they opt to use older and cheaper paving equipment.
+Some quickly realized that using this type of equipment can be more costly in the long run, by having to stop a job to perform maintenance or emergency repairs.
+This can have an adverse effect on the quality of the paving job, the morale of the paving technicians, and the bottom line (profits).

-To properly lay asphalt, it has to be done quickly, if the equipment is old or inefficient, it can delay the installation delay, which will affect the construction quality of the pavement.
-Clients have every right to complain if their paving job is delay because equipment breakdown.
-It is in the best interest of the paving company to keep a well oiled fleet to complete paving jobs in a timely manner and provide quality work.
+To properly lay asphalt, it has to be done quickly, if the equipment is old or inefficient, it can delay the installation, which will affect the construction quality of the pavement.
+Clients have every right to complain if their paving job is delayed because of equipment breakdown.
+It is in the best interest of the paving company to keep a well-oiled fleet to complete paving jobs in a timely manner and provide quality work.

-These are some of the usual asphalt paving complains that consumers usually have about their experience with their paving contractor.
-With the ease of the internet, they consult the various rating web sites to check asphalt paving reviews before choosing the contractor and most likely will not choose a contractor with several complaints or bad reviews.
+These are some of the usual complaints that consumers usually have about their experience with their paving contractors.
+With the ease of the internet, they consult the various rating websites to check asphalt paving reviews before choosing the contractor and most likely will not choose a contractor with several complaints or bad reviews.

-The contractor should be more diligent about his work, avoid situations that would lead to complaints and deliver a hig level of paving quality customer service.
+The contractor should be more diligent about his work, avoid situations that would lead to complaints, and deliver a high level of paving quality customer service.